GLP-1 GI Information

 The Ozempic label does not say that every stomach complaint equals gastroparesis.
 What it does say is that semaglutide can cause gastrointestinal adverse reactions, sometimes severe, and that the drug is not recommended in patients with severe gastroparesis.

 The Wegovy label is also helpful because it shows how common GI reactions can be during treatment.
 In adult trials, the most commonly reported reactions included nausea, diarrhea, vomiting, constipation, and abdominal pain, and the label says these reactions were reported most often during dosage escalation.
-That context matters because frequent side effects and diagnosed delayed gastric emptying are not the same thing.
+Common side effects and diagnosed delayed gastric emptying are not the same thing.

 How clinicians usually evaluate it